OctoPrint/OctoPrint/docs/plugins/hooks.rst

    Allows adding additional access validators to the default tornado routers.

    Your plugin might need to this to restrict acccess to downloads and webcam snapshots further.
-See the bundled "Force Login" plugin for a usage example.

    .. important::